-Thus, from Asm.1, for a trader $j$, $a_t^j=b_t^j=q_t$ for all $t.$ Hence, the prevailing bid price\footnote{Each quote is for one asset share.} at time $t$, $p_t^b$, is the solution of
+Thus, from Asm.1, for a seller $a_t=q_t$ and for a buyer\footnote{Recall from Lemma \ref{lemma_cash_endowment} that if the initial cash endowment is $x_0$ then buyers can submit for each trading period $t$ at least one buy order at bid price $q_t$.} $b_t=q_t$ for all $t.$ Hence, the prevailing bid price\footnote{Each quote is for one asset share.} at time $t$, $p_t^b$, is the solution of

 where $A_t$ is the supply provided by the market equal to $(1-\pi_t) N$.

 In the same way, the prevailing ask price at time $t$, $p_t^a$, is the solution of

 where $B_t$ is the demand provided by the market, which is equal to $\pi_t N$.